lethain/staff-eng/src/markdown/guides/getting-in-the-room.md

 *   **Optimize for the group.** One of Stripe's old operating principles was "Optimize for Stripe," and that mentality of optimizing widely for others builds trust and confidence in your judgment.
 *   **Speak clearly and concisely.** Learn to speak concisely: as you develop an economy of speech, you'll be able to contribute more ideas with less time.
 Learn to speak clearly: if folks don't understand your proposal, then it doesn't matter how good it is.
 Keep in mind that it's your obligation to be understood, not the obligation of everyone else to understand you.
 *   **Be low friction.** It's easy to fall into the trap of viewing each discussion as the last opportunity to stop an impending disaster.
 With that mindset, each discussion is a near-emergency, and emotions run high.
 Those sorts of discussions usually spend their time draining frustration rather than making forward progress.
 If you're known as someone who can navigate difficult conversations effectively, you're much more likely to be involved.
 *   **Come prepared.** Some companies infantilize their engineers, accepting that even very senior engineers won't read the agenda, do the pre-reads or prepare for the discussion.
 There's a considerable gap between what's tolerated and what's rewarded, and you'll stand out if you take the time to organize your thoughts before each meeting.
-Equally more important is following up on what you committed to.
+Equally important is following up on what you committed to.
 * **Focus and be present.**
     Once you've entered the room, be sure to show up and engage.
     Be attentive and engaged.
 Whatever else you want to be doing, it will wait.